Watch our video on understanding technical analysis basics.

 It’s important to learn about the technical analysis basics first before delving into the complicated world of the technical analysis of stocks.
-Using the most effective technical analysis tools, and being able to locate technical analysis patterns will help give you the overall big picture before entering into a trade.
+Using the most effective technical analysis tools, and locating technical analysis patterns help give you the overall big picture before entering into a trade.

 Before we begin, let’s address the elephant in the room.
 Is technical analysis really all that it’s cracked up to be?
 Isn’t the fundamental analysis of stocks the key to becoming a successful trader?
 Or, is technical analysis king?

 Can a trader really predict what a stock is going to do using technical analysis patterns and using technical analysis tools?

 Let’s begin by stressing that no matter how much technical analysis basics research that someone does, there’s absolutely no way anyone can predict what a stock is going to do.
 You can only predict what’s probable to happen, based on the indicators.
 Then trade what’s happening.
 Anyone that tells you otherwise is lying to you.
 Or perhaps, they might have some insider trading knowledge which is illegal.

 All it takes is one trader to completely change the movement of a stock.
 We call this the butterfly effect.
 It could be a major seller that pops up when bulls are rushing in.
 Or a major buyer when everyone is selling.

 The stock market is a collection of traders and computers from around the world buying and selling stocks.
 The stock market can’t hurt you.
 It’s not out to get your money.
 It can’t read your mind or sneak into your brokerage account and get you to do things that you don’t want to do.